Self-Admitted GenAI Usage in Open-Source Software: Existing Guidelines for GenAI Usage

-Opinions diverge considerably regarding policy P\ref{p:3}, which prohibits AI-generated code. $D_4$ opposed such restrictions, viewing them as unnecessary limitations that could stifle productivity and innovation. $D_6$ criticized the policy as being overly cautious, suggesting that asking contributors to \enq{disclose percentage} of generated content is sufficient. $D_7$ supported the regulation, noting its alignment with their own concerns about the ethical and legal implications of using GenAI tools. $D_5$, pointed to \enq{ethical and legal ambiguities related to AI-generated code}, describing them as \enq{maintainer's main concerns.} They specifically highlighted that \enq{AI models are likely trained on large datasets that include open-source codebases with various licensing terms.}

-$D_4$ and $D_6$'s feedback on policy P\ref{p:4}, which regulates the use of AI in community discussions, emphasizes concerns about the high false positive rates of AI identification tools and warns against deferring critical decisions to automation. $D_5$ argued that while LLMs are suitable for repetitive tasks and generic translations, they lack the creativity needed for meaningful contributions.
+Opinions diverge considerably for P\ref{p:3}, which prohibits AI-generated code. $D_4$ opposed such restrictions, viewing them as unnecessary limitations that could stifle productivity and innovation. $D_6$ criticized the policy as being overly cautious, suggesting that asking contributors to \enq{disclose percentage} of generated content is sufficient. $D_7$ supported the regulation, noting its alignment with their own concerns about the ethical and legal implications of using GenAI tools. $D_5$, pointed to \enq{ethical and legal ambiguities related to AI-generated code}, describing them as \enq{maintainer's main concerns.} They specifically highlighted that \enq{AI models are likely trained on large datasets that include open-source codebases with various licensing terms.} $D_4$ and $D_6$'s feedback on P\ref{p:4}, which regulates the use of AI in community discussions, emphasizes concerns about the high false positive rates of AI identification tools and warns against deferring critical decisions to automation. $D_5$ argued that while LLMs are suitable for repetitive tasks and generic translations, they lack the creativity needed for meaningful contributions.
 This aligns with the cautionary tone of the regulation, which warns about overreliance on AI-generated content.

 \begin{summarybox}{RQ2} We found 13 policies and guidelines on GenAI usage in open-source software projects, including strict policies prohibiting GenAI usage, policies requiring attribution, but also guidelines encouraging contributors to use GenAI, for example, for translating natural language text.
 The results of our developer survey reflect the tension between anticipated productivity gains of GenAI tools and legal and ethical implications of their usage. \end{summarybox}